 Canned is a great way to enjoy fruits when they're not in season.
 Fruit is packed in water, juice, or syrup.
 Syrup adds a lot of unwanted calories from sugar.
 A cup of pears in heavy syrup has 33 grams of sugar, even when drained.
+That's more than two tablespoons of sugar!
 Compare that to a cup of pears in water, which has 15 grams sugar.

 Bottom line: Choose fruits packed in water or juice, and drain fruits packed in syrup.

-Bottom line: When choosing canned vegetables, look for "low-sodium" or "no salt added" on the label, and compare brands to find the lowest sodium option.
-When preparing canned vegetables, drain and heat in water.
+Bottom line: When choosing canned vegetables, look for "low-sodium" or "no salt added" on the label.
+Compare brands to find the lowest sodium option.
+When preparing canned vegetables, drain them and then heat in water.